allegravia/tutorial-cytoscape/tutorials/Integrating MTI networks with DE miRNA data.md

 ### Finding a set of differentially expressed miRNAs in a dataset of interest

+In this tutorial, we will use miRNA expression data obtained by high-throughput sequencing technology in breast cancer samples and normal tissues from The Cancer Genome Atlas (TCGA) project.

+Pre-processed data (Reads per million mapped reads, or RPM-normalized read counts across samples) was obtained by using the R/Bioconductor package [*curatedTCGAData*](https://bioconductor.org/packages/release/data/experiment/vignettes/curatedTCGAData/inst/doc/curatedTCGAData.html). **Important: expression data are summarized here at the hairpin level!**, thus one will need mapping of hairpins to mature miRNAs to integrate expression data with the above MTI network (**--> how would you do that?**).

+After running in R a differential expression analysis, over 400 miRNA precursors are found to be deregulated in breast cancer compared to normal tissues.

 ![Let's start with a set of miRNAs deregulated in breast cancer](https://github.com/allegravia/tutorial-cytoscape/blob/main/data/images/volcano_plot.svg)
 ---